-- When the compressor is on, the indoor fan speed can be set to high, medium, low, or auto.
-And the anticold wind function has the priority. - · Anti-cold air function - When indoor unit coil temperature T2 is low, the anti-cold air function will start and the indoor fan is controlled by indoor unit coil temperature T2.
+- · When the compressor is on, the indoor fan speed can be set to high, medium, low, or auto.
+And the anticold wind function has the priority. - · Anti-cold air function - · The indoor fan is controlled by the indoor temperature T1 and indoor unit coil temperature T2.